-- > Develop procedures to advise beneficiaries of all nondiscrimination laws. - Maintain documentation of beneficiary's nondiscrimination activities. - Confirm that manpower and budget appropriations are adequate to accomplish nondiscrimination commitments. - Confirm that federally funded contracts with consulting firms contain Title VI/Nondiscrimination assurances and the consultants comply with the assurances. - Require Disadvantaged Business Enterprise (DBE) participation in contracts. - > Provide a complaint process that allows for investigations of alleged violations. - Create a uniform data collection standard for evaluation of and outreach to EJ communities. - Notify the public of compliance with Title VI and ADA.
+- > Develop procedures to advise beneficiaries of all nondiscrimination laws. - Maintain documentation of beneficiary's nondiscrimination activities. - Confirm that manpower and budget appropriations are adequate to accomplish nondiscrimination commitments. - Confirm that federally funded contracts with consulting firms contain Title VI/Nondiscrimination assurances and the consultants comply with the assurances. - > Provide a complaint process that allows for investigations of alleged violations. - Create a uniform data collection standard for evaluation of and outreach to EJ communities. - Notify the public of compliance with Title VI and ADA.